 Each warrant issued in connection with the April 2018 Offering entitles the holder to acquire one additional share of common stock at an exercise price of CAD\$428.75 per share on or before April 10, 2021.
-Pursuant to the guidance of ASC 815 Derivatives and

-Hedging, the Company has determined that warrants issued in connection with the April 2018 Offering should be accounted for as liabilities as the ability to maintain an effective registration is outside of the Company's control and that it may be required to settle the exercise of the warrants in cash and because the exercise prices of these warrants are in a currency other than the Company's functional currency.
-Consequently, the Company determined the fair value of each warrant issuance using the Black-Scholes option-pricing model, with the remainder of the proceeds allocated to the common shares.
-As of December 31, 2020, 2,025 warrants had been exercised, all during 2018, for gross proceeds of CAD\$0.9 million.
+Pursuant to the guidance of ASC 815 Derivatives and Hedging, the Company has determined that warrants issued in connection with the April 2018 Offering should be accounted for as liabilities as the ability to maintain an effective registration is outside of the Company's control and that it may be required to settle the exercise of the warrants in cash and because the exercise prices of these warrants are in a currency other than the Company's functional currency.
+Consequently, the Company determined the fair value of each warrant issuance using the Black-Scholes option-pricing model, with the remainder of the proceeds allocated to the shares of common stock.
+As of December 31, 2021, 2,025 warrants had been exercised, all during 2018, for gross proceeds of CAD\$0.9 million.
+The remaining 68,351 warrants expired in April 2021.

-The following table summarizes the weighted average assumptions used in estimating the fair value of the warrants granted in the April 2018 Offering using the Black-Scholes option pricing model as of the date of the initial closing of the offering and the date of the closing of the over-allotment option, as well as of December 31, 2020.
+The following table summarizes the weighted average assumptions used in estimating the fair value of the warrants granted in the April 2018 Offering using the Black-Scholes option pricing model as of the date of the initial closing of the offering and the date of the closing of the over-allotment option.

-December 31, 2020 April 24, 2018 April 13, 2018 Stock price CAD \$17.15 CAD \$376.60 CAD \$344.75 Exercise price CAD \$428.75 CAD \$428.75 CAD \$428.75 Warrant term 0.27 years 3.00 years 3.00 years Expected volatility 64.48% 64.49% 64.20% Risk-free interest rate 0.06% 2.02% 1.99% Dividend rate 0.00% 0.00% 0.00%
+April 24, 2018 April 13, 2018

+Stock price CAD \$376.60 CAD \$344.75

+Exercise price CAD \$428.75 CAD \$428.75

+Warrant term 3.00 years 3.00 years

+Expected volatility 64.49% 64.20%

+Risk-free interest rate 2.02% 1.99%

+Dividend rate 0.00% 0.00%